Benny Howell: Hampshire County Cricket Club

+He rejoined the club on a three-year contract for the 2023 English season.

-Gloucestershire CCC
+Gloucestershire County Cricket Club

 At the start of the 2012 season he joined Gloucestershire, and was called up to make his debut in a first-class match against Kent in the County Championship after making a double hundred for the 2's 2 days prior to his call up.
 He has made a strong start in Gloucestershire's CB40 campaign with scores of 72(51) against The Netherlands and 45*(48) against Middlesex and 89(93) against Northants.
 In July 2012, he signed a two-year contract with Gloucestershire for his impressive performances during the trial period at the club.

 Howell signed a 2-year extension to his contract on 15 October 2013 having played in all Gloucestershire's County Championship matches and the majority of their limited over games.

 Howell has continued to be one of the main players and Gloucestershire with his pivotal role as the club's main allrounder.
 Howell got married in early July 2015 and has been is sublime form for Gloucestershire since tying the knot.
 He was the first player ever for Gloucestershire to have a double wicket maiden in a t20 match.
 He managed this feat against his former club Hampshire County Cricket Club in which he also scored the winning runs and was man of the match.
 Hampshire have tried to re sign Howell but at the end of July he extended his contract with Gloucestershire for another 2 years.

 Howell also made his maiden first-class hundred against Leicestershire at Cheltenham after tying the knot.